gumaerc-testorg/6.001-spring-2005/content/pages/tools/6001-scheme-for-windows-machines.md

 ## Installing Problem Sets

 Problem sets will be distributed as ZIP files.
 In order to install them, you will need to be able to "unzip" them on your machine.
-You can use the shareware program [WinZip®](http://www.winzip.com/), which provides a graphical user interface as well as integration into both Netscape® and Microsoft® browsers.
+You can use the shareware program {{% resource_link "cfc39326-1f6a-43b6-941f-d096ca9babbe" "WinZip®" %}}, which provides a graphical user interface as well as integration into both Netscape® and Microsoft® browsers.